yutapok/redismodule/README.md

 # redismodule
-## RM with Zstandard
+## test
-Simple commands with zstd compression or decompression
+simple rediscommands with compression or decompression

 * make
 ```